DFO’s Update on Capelin Brings Stock Out of Critical Zone

-Today’s stock assessment update from the Department of Fisheries and Oceans’ Science team brought welcomed news to harvesters in Newfoundland and Labrador today.
+The latest stock assessment update from the Department of Fisheries and Oceans’ Science team brought welcomed news to harvesters in Newfoundland and Labrador.
 In line with the revised northern cod LRP in 2023, the 2J3KL capelin stock is no longer in the critical zone.
 While healthy and cautious zones have not yet been defined, this move is well-received by those who rely on the commercial fishery.

 “Even a small capelin quota has a big impact for our enterprise, so we’re certainly pleased to see this news come from DFO Science today,” says Ivan Batten, fish harvester from Port de Grave who participated in the assessment process as a harvester representative.